marojas29/fizzbuzz-api-takehome-mario-rojas/FizzBuzz/README.md

 ```

 ## Test Suite execution
-In order to execute this program, it can be done using command prompt, to do so follow the next steps:
+In order to execute this program, it can be done using command prompt, to do so follow the next steps (Making sure Maven has been already installed in your computer):

 * 1.- At your command prompt go to FizzBuzz proyect directory
 - Example: /Users/mariorojas/FizzBuzz